Structure of renormalization constants for theories with multiple couplings in the MS-like subtraction schemes: Regularization and definitions of RGFs

 \section{Regularization and definitions of RGFs}

 Let us consider a theory that contains $n$ dimensionless (in the integer dimension $D_0$) bare couplings denoted by $\alpha_{i0}$, where the index $i$ numerates couplings, and the subscript $0$ indicates that these couplings are bare.
+For regularizing a theory with the help of dimensional regularization, it is formally considered in the space of the non-integer dimension $D$.
+Then the divergences of loop integrals in the dimension $D_0$ (e.g., $D_0=4$) will turn into $\varepsilon$-poles, where

-In the non-integer dimension $D$ the couplings acquire the dimension $m^{\varepsilon}$.
-It is convenient to present these dimensionful couplings $\widetilde \alpha_{i0}$ in the form $\widetilde\alpha_{i0}\equiv \Lambda^\varepsilon \alpha_{i0}$, where $\alpha_{i0}$ are dimensionless.
+e.g., $\varepsilon\equiv 4-D$ for the ordinary four-dimensional theories.
+Moreover, the couplings that are dimensionless in $D_0$ acquire in this case the dimension $m^{\varepsilon}$.
+However, it is more convenient to deal with the dimensionless couplings.
+To construct them, we need to introduce a dimensionful regularization parameter $\Lambda$, and present the original dimensionful couplings $\widetilde \alpha_{i0}$ in the form

+where the couplings $\alpha_{i0}$ are dimensionless.
 The regularization parameter $\Lambda$ is arbitrary.
 Standardly, it is set equal to the renormalization scale $\mu$.
 However, in general it is not necessary.
 For instance, we may define the renormalized $D$-dimensional couplings $\bm{\alpha}_i$ according to the prescription

 and assume that $\Lambda\to \infty$.
+The renormalized couplings $\bm{\alpha}_i$ certainly depend on the renormalization scale $\mu$.
+However, any physical quantity (e.g., decay probabilities or cross-sections) should be independent of the renormalization scale $\mu$.
+Therefore, the scale dependence of the coefficients in the perturbative series must compensate the scale dependence of renormalized couplings, so that the physical observables depend only on the integral curve of the renormalization group equations.
+However, if the perturbative series is truncated at a certain order, the scheme dependence will appear in the following orders, see \cite{Ioffe:2010zz} and references therein.
+In this case a good choice of the renormalization scale is desirable.
+For instance, in scattering problems it is convenient to choose the parameter $\mu$ of the same order as typical momentum transfer of the process.

-Certainly, this will not change the dependence of the renormalized Green functions on the momenta.
-However, it is convenient because (as we will see in what follows) this will allow constructing the dependence of the renormalization constants not only on higher poles but also on higher logarithms.
+The presence of the ratio $\Lambda/\mu$ in Eq. (\ref{AlphaD_Renormalization}) is convenient because (as we will see in what follows) this will allow constructing the dependence of the renormalization constants not only on higher poles but also on higher logarithms.
 Taking into account that the equations relating the coefficients at (pure) higher logarithms to the coefficients of RGFs are regularization independent (although the coefficients of RGFs can certainly be different), the result for pure logarithms will be valid for any regularization of the cutoff type.

 The renormalization should also be made for masses and fields.
 The corresponding $D$-dimensional renormalization constants $\bm{Z}$ are determined by requiring the finiteness of the corresponding renormalized Green functions in the limit $\varepsilon\to 0$.
 For instance, the two-point function of a certain field\footnote{For simplicity, all couplings on which it depends we will denote by $\alpha$.}